nicholasNaing/MindFlare/README.md

 - By clicking your user info on the navbar, you will open the side bar.
 In there, there is a profile section.
 Clicking it will get you your information.
 - There is an update button to change your user information.
 But before that, you will have to type in your password, so that it's more secure.
 - Below that section, there is another section to change your password.
-Include your own password and then you can include your new password.
+Include your old password and then you can include your new password.
 This will make changes to the database and get you a new password.

+### Additional Tips

+- Report any issues or provide feedback through my email - htutoonaing221b@gmail.com or [GitHub repository](https://github.com/nicholasNaing).

+### Support and Feedback

+If you have any questions, encounter issues, or have suggestions for improvements, feel free to reach out to me.
+Your feedback is valuable in enhancing the user experience and it will be a great help to me as a starting developer.

+Thank you for visiting my little website project.
+Happy blogging!